LegalizeAdulthood/vteffect/readme.md

 # vtdump

-Vtdump is a program that reads a series of escape sequences and emits a seris of commands, one per line, that describe the escape sequences.
+Vtdump is a program that reads a series of escape sequences and emits a series of commands, one per line, that describe the escape sequences.

+Usage:

+`vtdump` [*file*]

+The *file* argument is optional and standard input is used if it is omitted.
 The input file is decomposed into commands.
 A command is either a control sequence, VT100 escape sequence or literal text.

 A control sequence command is displayed by the mnemonic name of the control character, e.g. bs for backspace.
 Control sequence